microsoft/responsible-ai-toolbox-mitigations/docs/index.rst

 The goal of responsible AI is to create trustworthy AI systems that benefit people while mitigating harms, which can occur when AI systems fail to perform with fair, reliable, or safe outputs for various stakeholders.
 Teams tasked with developing AI systems must work to identify, diagnose, and mitigate potential harms as much as possible.
-In this initial release, **the Responsible AI Mitigations Library helps AI practitioners explore different mitigation steps that may be most appropriate when the model underperforms for a given cohort.** The library currently has two modules:
+In this initial release, **the Responsible AI Mitigations Library helps AI practitioners explore different mitigation steps that may be most appropriate when the model underperforms for a given cohort.** The library currently has three modules:

     * :ref:`DataProcessing<dataproc>`: offers mitigation techniques for improving model performance for specific cohorts.
     * :ref:`DataBalanceAnalysis<databalance>`: provides metrics for diagnosing errors that originate from data imbalance either on class labels or feature values.
+    * :ref:`Cohort<cohort>`: provide classes for handling and managing cohorts, which allows the creation of custom pipelines for each cohort in an easy and intuitive interface (also allows using different estimators for each cohort).

 Exploring potential mitigations
 -------------------------------